gdalyy/mini-blog-app-api/README.md

 ### Testing
 **Behat**

+PS: If some tests fail, this means probably that `http://lorempixel.com/` used by Image Faker is down and not accessible.
+So try to turn off tests related to `/api/media_objects/` endpoints.

 - copy the file `behat.xml.dist` to `behat.xml`
 - Update your `.env.test` file according to your preferences
 - prepare testing environment by running ```$ composer prepare-test```